edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/onvif-footnotes.md

+# ONVIF Footnotes
+!!!
+Warning
+      Information in this page may be outdated.
 ## Command Support
 ### Tapo C200 - User Management
 Tapo returns `200 OK` for all User Management commands, but none of them actually